Sylius/PluginTemplate/README.md

 - PHP version 8.0 or higher
 - Node.js version 16 or higher

+If you want to start quickly, it is recommended to install the [Symfony CLI](https://symfony.com/download).
+It will help you to run the project locally with using our Make commands.

 ### Usage

 This repo can be used to scaffold a Sylius plugin.
 Follow these steps to get started: